-With DeFi lending, borrowers and lenders have total control over their funds as all processes are conducted by smart contracts, which are self-executing programs running on blockchain networks.
+With DeFi lending, borrowers and lenders have greater direct control over their funds as all processes are conducted by smart contracts, which are self-executing programs running on blockchain networks.

-Lenders looking to benefit from interest rates on DeFi protocols have to deposit their digital currency, such as USDC, into autonomous lending pools.
+Lenders can earn interest using DeFi protocols by depositing their digital currency, such as USDC, into autonomous lending pools.
 They do this by sending their tokens to a smart contract, making them available to other users for borrowing.
-In return, the smart contract issues interest tokens that are distributed automatically to the user and can be redeemed at a later date to access the deposited assets.
+In return, the smart contract issues interest earning tokens that are distributed automatically to the user and can be redeemed at a later date to access the deposited assets and accrued interest.

-One distinct aspect of DeFi lending is that the majority of loans are overcollateralized, i.e., borrowers have to provide a guarantee that is greater than the loan value.
-This happens because most cryptocurrencies used as collateral are volatile, while there is no credit score or identity verification.
-Despite this, easy access to funds is an obvious advantage that attracts many users.
+One distinct aspect of DeFi lending is that the majority of loans are overcollateralized, which means that borrowers have to provide a deposit of assets that is greater than the loan value.
+This happens because most cryptocurrencies used as collateral can be volatile, and there are no credit scores or identity verification to help lenders assess counterparty risk.
+Despite requirements to put up collateral to get started, easy access to funds is an advantage that attracts many users.

-All in all, DeFi lending benefits both lenders and borrowers.
-The latter can secure loans conveniently, while the former can earn interest rates that are often higher than traditional rates offering a potential source of passive income.
+DeFi lending can benefit both lenders and borrowers.
+The latter can secure loans conveniently, while the former can earn interest rates that are often higher than rates in similar traditional financial investments.

-Stablecoins play an essential role in DeFi lending protocols because they mitigate volatility risks and make it more convenient for both lenders and borrowers to better manage their financial operations on DeFi protocols.
+Dollar digital currencies, also known as stablecoins, play an essential role in DeFi lending protocols because they help mitigate volatility risks and make it more convenient for both lenders and borrowers to better manage their financial operations.

-USDC dominates the DeFi space because it has a stable peg to the US dollar, is backed by regulated institutions – Circle and Coinbase – and is chain agnostic (available across multiple different blockchains and not connected to any particular DeFi protocol).
+USDC dominates the DeFi space because it has a stable peg to the US dollar, is backed by regulated institutions–Centre, founded by Circle and Coinbase–and is chain agnostic (available across multiple different blockchains and not connected to any particular DeFi protocol).

-Data from FlipsideCrypto showed that USDC was the fastest-growing and most popular stablecoin across DeFi applications in the first quarter of 2021.
+Data from FlipsideCrypto showed that USDC was the fastest-growing and most popular dollar digital currency across DeFi applications in the first quarter of 2021.
 For instance, the Total Value Locked (TVL) of USDC in DeFi protocols has increased from less than $50 million to over $1.5 billion as of July 15, 2021.

 USDC has managed to remain at the top of the DeFi space thanks to its near-instant settlement speed, a high degree of security, and a major focus on transparency and regulatory compliance.

-Circle’s stablecoin shows the smallest deviations from the $1 price target among the largest stablecoins according to data from Flipside Crypto, which makes it the best option for lenders looking for stability.
+Circle’s stablecoin shows the smallest deviations from the $1 price target among the largest stablecoins according to data from Flipside Crypto, which makes it a good option for users seeking stability.